2. SUMMARY OF MATERIAL ACCOUNTING POLICIES

 The financial statements have been prepared on a historical cost convention and on an accrual basis, except for certain items that are measured at fair value at the end of each reporting period as required by relevant Ind AS:

-• Financial assets and financial liabilities measured at fair value (refer accounting policy on financial Instruments);
+measured at fair value (refer accounting policy on financial Instruments);

-• Defined benefit and other long-term employee benefits.
+• Defined benefit and other long-term

 The Financial Statements of the Company have been prepared to comply with the Indian Accounting standards ('Ind AS'), including the rules notified under the relevant provisions of the Companies Act, 2013, (as amended from time to time) and Presentation and disclosure requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS Compliant Schedule III) as amended from time to time.

-The financial statements are presented in and all values are rounded to the nearest crores, except when otherwise indicated.
+The financial statements are presented in and all values are rounded to the nearest crores, except when otherwise indicated."

 (b) Critical accounting judgments and key sources of estimation uncertainty

-Company to make estimates and judgments that affect the reported balances of assets and liabilities, disclosures relating to contingent assets and liabilities, and the reported amounts of income and expense for the periods presented.
+The preparation of these financial statements in conformity with the recognition and measurement principles of Ind AS requires the management of the Company to make estimates and judgments that affect the reported balances of assets and liabilities, disclosures relating to contingent assets and liabilities, and the reported amounts of income and expense for the periods presented.

-Estimates and the underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the periods in which the estimates are revised and in future periods affected.
-Information about significant areas of estimation uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are disclosed in Note 3.
+Information about significant areas of estimation uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements are disclosed in Note 3.

 (c) Revenue recognition